Diffusive limit of the Boltzmann equation around Rayleigh profile in the half space: Linear estimate

-For the $L^\infty$ estimate, we first recall the velocity weight defined in \eqref{w_weight}.
+In this section, we mainly establish an $L^\infty$ estimate to $f$ in Lemma \ref{lemma:linfty}.
+We first recall the velocity weight defined in \eqref{w_weight}.
 In the following lemma, we construct the $L^\infty$ estimate to \eqref{linear_f}.
-Since the proof is standard from an $L^2-L^6-L^\infty$ bootstrap argument, we refer readers to \cite{EGKM2}.
+Since the proof is standard from an $L^2-L^\infty$ bootstrap argument, we refer readers to \cite{EGKM2}.

 \begin{lemma} Let $f$ be the solution to \eqref{linear_f}.
 Assume that

 Then it holds that

 \end{lemma}